Nudity in film: Sri Lankan cinema

-Director Asoka Handagama is famous for showing nude scenes in his films.
-Another director, Vimukthi Jayasundara, got fame by making The Forsaken Land (2005) with nude scenes.
+Director Asoka Handagama has shown nude scenes in his films.
+Another director, Vimukthi Jayasundara, got fame by making The Forsaken Land (2005) which contains nude scenes.

-Middle Eastern & North African cinema
+Middle Eastern and North African cinema

-In most Middle Eastern countries, nudity in films is prohibited.
+In most Middle Eastern and North African countries, nudity in films is prohibited.
 One exception is Israel, where it is allowed under some restrictions.
 Another exception is Tunisia, where scenes of female nudity appear in some movies.

 Animation

 In animated films in the U.S., nudity is limited.
-Only a few mainstream animated films, usually adult animated, such as Fritz the Cat (1972), Fantastic Planet (1973), Heavy Metal (1981), and The Simpsons Movie (2007) have contained significant full-frontal nudity.
+Only a few mainstream animated films, usually adult animated, such as Fritz the Cat (1972), Fantastic Planet (1973), Heavy Metal (1981), The Simpsons Movie (2007), and Anomalisa (2015), have contained significant full-frontal nudity.

 In Japanese cinema, nudity taboos have evolved greatly since the dawn of animation, and anime, the general category of animated films, includes some films with a spectrum of nudity and sexual situations.
 The Toei Animation films Hols: Prince of the Sun in the 1960s and Tatsu no ko Taro in the 1970s include brief full nudity of their title characters.
 The popularity of OVA (original video animation) direct-to-video series in Japan has been a major factor in the unique blend of content in Japanese anime.

 Starting in the mid-1980s when video tape players became common home appliances, themes of nudity and sexual content flourished in Japanese animation with the hallmarks of many modern subgenres being established early with such films and OVA series as Lolita Anime, Cream Lemon, LA Blue Girl, and Urotsukidōji.
 Such sexually explicit films or those with significant nudity are referred to as hentai outside of Japan while partial nudity in anime is called ecchi.

 A notable example of nudity in French language animation is Kirikou and the Sorceress (1998), where the themes and setting are appropriate for it.